davidski/evaluator/README.md

 ```

 If you wish to run the development (and potentially bleeding edge)
-version of Evaluator, you can install directly from GitHub with the
+version of evaluator, you can install directly from GitHub with the
 following `devtools` command.

 ``` r